assecosee/pfm/README.md

 Collaborate with a colleague to make your frontend work with his/her implementation of backend.
 Fix any integration issues.

+### FE-A6 Dockerize your front app (1 points)

+- Create Dockerfile and containerize your fronted app
+- Run UI from container

 Above and beyond
 -----------------